MDAnalysis/UGM2023/README.md

 Written materials are provided under the [CC-BY-4.0 SA license](LICENSE.md).

 The MDAnalysis logo and its derivatives are licensed under the Creative Commons Attribution-NoDerivs 3.0 Unported License.

+## Acknowledgements

+Please see [`AUTHORS.md`](AUTHORS.md) for a list of contributors to the workshop materials.

+The MDAnalysis UGM has been made possible in part by CZI grants; DAF2021-237663 (grant DOI https://doi.org/10.37921/426590wiobus), ??? (grant DOI ???) from the Chan Zuckerberg Initiative DAF, an advised fund of Silicon Valley Community Foundation (funder DOI 10.13039/100014989).

+The MDAnalysis also thanks [NumFOCUS](https://www.numfocus.org/) for its continued support as our fiscal sponsor.